Trump immigration agenda rolls on: Coronavirus threat fuels new border crackdown

 CUCCINELLI CLARIFIES ICE NOT SHUTTING DOWN DEPORTATIONS DURING CORONAVIRUS CRISIS

-Trump caught criticism for the moves, with E.U. leaders expressing their anger in a statement to their ban, claiming the move was “taken unilaterally and without consultation.”
+Trump caught criticism for the moves, with E.U. leaders expressing their anger in a statement on their ban, claiming the move was “taken unilaterally and without consultation.”
 But this week, the E.U. itself banned non-essential travel from outside its borders, as have a host of individual countries.
 It’s something Trump has cited to claim that he was ahead of the curve in combating the crisis.

 “I was the first one to do the ban,” he told reporters on Thursday.
 “Now other countries are following what I did.
 But the media doesn’t acknowledge that.”